Long-term Causal Inference Under Persistent Confounding via Data Combination: Introduction

-In this paper, we study the identification and estimation of long-term treatment effects when \emph{both} experimental and observational data are available.
-By combining these two different types of data, we hope to leverage their complementary strengths, \ie, the randomized treatment assignments in the experimental data, and the long-term outcome observations in the observational data.
-In particular, we aim to tackle complex \emph{persistent confounding} in the observational data.
-That is, we allow some unmeasured confounders to have persistent effects, in the sense that they can affect \emph{not only} the short-term outcomes, \emph{but also} the long-term outcome.
+In this paper, we study the identification and estimation of long-term treatment effects by combining \emph{both} experimental and observational data.
+By combining these two different types of data, we hope to leverage their complementary strengths, i.e., the randomized treatment assignments in the experimental data and the long-term observations in the observational data.
+In particular, we aim to tackle the presence of \emph{persistent confounding} in the observational data, which cannot be generally ruled out.
+That is, we allow some unobserved confounders to have persistent effects in the sense that they can affect \emph{not only} the short-term outcomes \emph{but also} the long-term outcome.
 Persistent confounders are prevalent in long-term studies.
-For example, in the study of early childhood education and lifetime earnings, students' intelligence or capabilities can affect both short-term and long-term earnings.
+For example, in studying early childhood education's effect on lifetime earnings, students' innate intelligence and/or familial support systems can affect both short-term and long-term earnings.
 Our setup is summarized in the causal diagrams in \Cref{figure: DAG-a}.

-A few previous works also consider data combination for long-term causal inference, but they impose strong restrictions on the unmeasured confounders. \cite{athey2019surrogate} rely on a surrogate criterion first proposed by \cite{prentice1989surrogate}.
-This surrogate criterion precludes any unobserved variable that can simultaneously affect the short-term and long-term outcomes (see \Cref{sec: persistent}). \cite{athey2020combining} assume a latent confoundedness condition, requiring unobserved confounders to have no direct effects on the long-term outcome but only indirect effects through the short-term outcomes.
-Neither of these works can handle persistent confounders.
-By permitting the existence of persistent confounders, our setup is substantially more general than these existing literature.
+A few previous works also consider data combination for long-term causal inference. \cite{athey2019surrogate}, in a setting where the observational sample contains no information on the treatment, rely on a surrogate criterion first proposed by \cite{prentice1989surrogate}. \cite{athey2020combining}, in the same setting as considered in the current paper, assume a latent unconfoundedness condition. {While these conditions make no explicit reference to persistent confounding and its absence, a nontrivial persistent confounder can generally violate these (see \Cref{sec: validation} for details).
+At the same time, both settings are \textit{just identified}, meaning the conditions imposed are minimal, {so that if a condition is dropped then another would be needed in its place to guarantee identification.}